 At any given point of time, the salesman accompanies the shopper to the cash counter and the person behind the till effortlessly bills the customer without bombarding him with plethora of options and information on loyalty points and other reward programs.
 And considering the brand launched itself much before the advent of internet in India, it has not failed to keep up with the ever-changing dynamics of technology.

-GLOBAL: RETAIL WITH SELF CHECK OUTS AND BEYOND
+GLOBAL RETAIL CHAINS WITH SELF CHECK OUTS AND BEYOND

 AMAZON GO: REVOLUTIONIZING CHECKOUT